avadheshy/notes/system design/interview.md

 17. how to use sessions in django.
 18. what is django response life cycle
 19. what is the difference between class/function based views.
+20. what is the difference between django/fastapi/flask architecture.

 # SQL
 1.  what is normaliztion expain with example